Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 Here are some practical tips for performing the Stoning of the Jamarat

 • The Stoning of the Jamarat can be crowded and intense.
-Keep your composure, move slowly, and be patient with others.
+Keep self-control, move slowly, and be patient with others.

 • Make sure you are well-hydrated and rested before undertaking the ritual.
 Dehydration and fatigue can exacerbate the challenges of the crowded environment.